Detroit casino revenues and wagering taxes reported for January 2017

-The three Detroit casinos reported submitting nearly $13 million in wagering taxes and development agreement payments to the City of Detroit during January.
+The three Detroit casinos reported submitting $13.3 million in wagering taxes and development agreement payments to the city of Detroit during January.

 "The Michigan Gaming Control Board shall ensure the conduct of fair and honest gaming to protect the interests of the citizens of the State of Michigan."